Touchpoint dates override

 When the override is on, both Start Date and End Date are required.

-Keep both dates inside the campaign date range.
+Both dates must fall inside the campaign date range, and the end date must be after the start date.
 The override narrows the campaign window; it does not create a separate schedule outside it.

 Dates tab with the Start Date and End Date fields highlighted